gpresazzi/shakespearean-pokemon/README.md

 For further detail refer to `.travis.yml`, the TravisCI pipeline is available [here](https://travis-ci.com/github/gpresazzi/shakespearean-pokemon)

 ### What's next ?
- - Add some integrations tests using TravisCI
+There is a lot of space for improvements on the app.
+Here some examples:
- - Add some caching on the API using Redis or DynamoDB
+ - Add some caching on the API using Redis, Memcached or DynamoDB
- - Configure the logs using JSON format and send them to ELK (Elasticsearch, Logstash, and Kibana)
+ - Using JSON format we could send them to ELK (Elasticsearch, Logstash, and Kibana)
+ - Add some integrations tests in the CI.

 *Third party APIs:*
 - PokeAPI: https://pokeapi.co/docs/v2